digitalyoshixi/zettelkasten/content/Philosophy/Coarticulation.md

 tags:
   - linguistics
 ---
-These are the articulaty adjustments that take place for sequences of sounds produced when tongue tip moves towards the [[Alveolar Ridge]] before lips seperate:
+These are the articulatory adjustments that take place for sequences of sounds produced when tongue tip moves towards the [[Alveolar Ridge]] before lips seperate:
 - `[pl]`
 Causes certain articulations of words to be shortened.